 Is Jujimufu's Transformation Possible Without Drugs?

 Yes, you can build muscle like Jon Call without taking steroids.
-Natural bodybuilders have been doing this for decades, but it does require a lot more dedication as you need to slowly overcome natural human limitations.
+A natural professional bodybuilder has been doing this for decades, but it does require a lot more dedication as you need to slowly overcome natural human limitations.

 What I mean is that no matter how well you plan your bulking routine and how good your genetics and diet are, you may hit regular plateaus.